-The carrying value of our Sikorsky indefinite-lived trademark intangible asset was \$887 million as of March 26, 2017.
-We performed our most recent annual impairment analysis in the fourth quarter of 2016 using the relief from royalty method.
-The results indicated that the fair value of this intangible asset approximated its carrying value and no impairment existed.
-As discussed above in the Goodwill section, the carrying value and fair value of our Sikorsky reporting unit are currently closely aligned due to the recent acquisition of Sikorsky.
-Therefore, any business deterioration, contract cancelations or terminations, or negative changes in market factors could cause our sales to decline below current projections.
-Based on our assessment of these circumstances, we have determined that our Sikorsky trademark intangible asset is at risk of a future impairment.
+The carrying value of our Sikorsky indefinite-lived trademark intangible asset was \$887 million as of March 25, 2018.
+As of December 31, 2017, we estimated that the fair value of this intangible asset exceeded its carrying value by a margin of approximately 20%, after adjusting for the positive impact of lower statutory tax rates due to the passage of the Tax Act on December 22, 2017.
+Additionally, our Sikorsky business has finite-lived customer program intangible assets with carrying values of \$2.6 billion as of March 25, 2018.
+The carrying value and fair value of Sikorsky's intangible assets are currently closely aligned due to the November 2015 acquisition and valuation of Sikorsky.
+Therefore, any business deterioration, contract cancellations or terminations, or negative changes in market factors could cause our sales to decline below current projections.
+Based on our assessment of these circumstances, we have determined that our Sikorsky intangible assets are at risk for impairment should there be any business deterioration, contract cancellations or terminations, or negative changes in market factors.